antyeates1983/sft-historical/README.md

 Python code (3.x) and Fortran code for **SFT modelling** driven by magnetic regions from **historical data**.

-This code accompanies a paper: [in preparation] Development was supported by an STFC grant (https://gtr.ukri.org/projects?ref=ST%2FW00108X%2F1).
+This code accompanies a paper: [Yeates, Bertello, Pevtsov and Pevtsov, Latitude Quenching Nonlinearity in the Solar Dynamo, *ApJ* **978**, 147, 2025](http://doi.org/10.3847/1538-4357/ad99d0) Development was supported by an STFC grant (https://gtr.ukri.org/projects?ref=ST%2FW00108X%2F1).

 Functionality includes:

 1. Generation of a dataset of **magnetic regions** based on Ca K synoptic maps, with [or without] polarities informed by sunspot measurements.
 Currently data from [Mount Wilson Observatory](https://en.wikipedia.org/wiki/Mount_Wilson_Observatory) are used.
 2. Optimising parameters of a classical **surface flux transport** (SFT) model, using the historical regions for the source term, and polar faculae observations as ground truth to constrain the model.